05, September 2024

 The UNCTAD reports that developing countries in Asia import about 35% of their total food in the form of processed foods, while developed economies import a higher proportion, approximately 48%.
 In food-deprived regions of Africa, these foods have helped reduce hunger and improve food security.
 Hence, the popularity of processed foods is largely due to the convenience they offer in the form of extended shelf life.

-Despite these merits, the processed food sector still faces challenges, particularly regarding public perception.
+Despite these merits of food processing, the processed food sector still faces challenges, particularly regarding public perception.
 A recent study by EIT Food Consumer Observatory involving nearly 10,000 consumers across 17 European countries reveals that the majority believe ultra-processed foods are harmful to their health.
-To address this, the clean label movement is another significant trend where consumers are seeking products with recognizable ingredients and avoiding those with artificial additives and preservatives.
+To address this, the clean label movement is another significant trend where customers are seeking products with recognizable ingredients and avoiding those with artificial additives and preservatives.

 Here is everything you need to know about the health concerns of processed foods.